shabbirrajput/Movie-Ticket-Animation-Flutter/README.md

   <img src="https://i.imgur.com/5ByIYST.png" width="200" />
 </p>

-Hi!
+Hey!
 If you like it, Don't forget to hit star button ^_^